 What the doctor does:

 Doctors first ask questions about symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Diarrhea).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table 4: Some Causes and Features of Diarrhea).

 Doctors ask what the BMs look like, how frequent they are, how long they last, and whether the child has other symptoms, such as fever, vomiting, or abdominal pain.